TsuyoshiUshio/pivotal-tracker-speedchart/README.md

     $ speedchart

-or If you want to specify the started date, use this.
+or If you want to specify the last date of the speed chart, use this.

     $ speedchart 20130610